go-vikunja/vikunja/Featurecreep.md

   * Relation Kinds (for now): Subtask/Parent Task (from subtask, no extra relation), Related, later also Blocked/Blocking
   * Should also be possible to create a new task with relations directly
   * For everything else dedicated endpoints to manage relations
-* [ ] Percent done - For now just a float, may later depend on how many sub tasks are done or so
 * [ ] Move tasks between lists
 * [ ] "Status" field for things like "New", "In Progress", "Done", etc (customizable statuses)